 Take Breaks & Relax

 Who will watch the animals or farm when we’re away?
 I usually try to keep our trips short and simple.
-Either a quick day trip or short weekend away will usually recharge my batteries and allow me to stay refreshed.
+Either a quick day trip or short weekend away will usually recharge our batteries and allow us to stay refreshed.

 Don’t Take on Too Much

 As I’ve mentioned above, this is a huge fault of mine.
-I like to think that I can do it all and the truth is, most of us can’t.
+I like to think that I can do it all.
+But the truth is, most of us can’t.

-My first year, I bought a ton of organic garden seeds and attempted to take on a huge garden plot.
-Then I became pregnant.
-The morning sickness was no joke and by the time I recovered from that, the swollen feet, body aches and pains set in.
-I scrapped the garden plans really fast and just focused on other smaller projects.
-Now, that I’ve started getting more successful at gardening and my children are getting older, I add a little more veggies to my plot each year.
+Needless to say, the garden plans got ditched and I focused on smaller projects.
+Now that I’ve started getting more successful at gardening and my children are getting older, I add a little more to our garden plot each year.

 Take Partners and Network

-I have met some truly amazing people through social media and networking, which has not only led to new friendships, it’s also taught me so many different homesteading skills.
-I have truly enjoyed seeing how various people homestead and what makes them successful.
+I have met some truly amazing people through social media and while networking.
+Which has not only led to new friendships, its also taught me may different homesteading skills.
+I have truly enjoyed seeing how various people homestead and learning what makes them successful!